 Upcoming SIG events and activities

-- Special issue NZJES on Learning Environments, in progress.
+SIG Activity in progress - Special issue NZJES on Learning Environments, in progress.
 We received 18 articles submitted for peer review currently in various stages of the review process.
 Many thanks to Leon Benade as Editor and to all reviewers and contributors for supporting this initiative.
 We look forward to the publication of the special issue.

-Innovative Learning Environments (ILEs)
+Learning Environments Webinar 2020

 Learning Environments 2019 Symposium